plataplomo/hummingbot/workflow/django_fastapi_refactor/04_fastapi_service_wrappers.md

 - Easy testing with built-in test client
 - Consistent error handling patterns

-This approach gives you modern, documented APIs while preserving all your valuable trading infrastructure exactly as it works today.
+This approach gives you modern, documented APIs while preserving all your valuable trading infrastructure exactly as it works today, including all the sophisticated enhancements like auto-lending detection, margin calculations, and comprehensive testing that have been built into the system.

+### Key Success Factors for Service Wrappers

+1. **Import, Don't Rebuild**: Always import existing cyberdelta modules directly
+2. **Wrap, Don't Replace**: Add API layer without changing underlying logic
+3. **Test with Existing Suite**: Use VCR cassettes to validate wrapper behavior
+4. **Preserve Configuration**: Use existing config and secrets management
+5. **Maintain Error Handling**: All existing error recovery stays intact